JLESC/jlesc.github.io/_projects/ft_workflow_project.md

 derive a clear model for replication, as there are many ways to implement it, even for a single task.

-## Results for 2015/2016
+## Results for 2016/2017

-We start by investigating the impact of replication on the execution of a single task.
-Replication can be done at different application level.
-We investigate both process-replication, where each process can be replicated several times, and group replication, where an entire group of processes is replicated.
-For each level, we consider a passive approach: waiting for the application to either succeed or fail; and an active approach: checkpointing all living replicas as soon as a failure occurs.

-Furthermore, we consider both fail-stop and silent errors.
-We derive closed-form formulas for the expected execution time and first-order approximations for the overhead and the optimal checkpoint interval.
-Finally, we compare both approaches to the checkpointing-only solution.
+Work has been focused toward using replication as a detection and correction mechanism for Silent Data Corruptions (SDC).
+Although other detection techniques exist for HPC applications, based on algorithms (ABFT), invariant preservation or data analytics, replication remains the most transparent and least intrusive technique.
+In this work, replication is combined with checkpoiting to enable rollback and recovery when forward recovery is not possible, which occurs when too many replicas are corrupted.
+The goal is to find the right level (duplication, triplication or more) of replication needed to efficiently detect and correct silent errors at scale.
+As of today, we provide a detailed analytical study with formulas to decide the optimal parameters as a function of the error rate, checkpoint cost, and platform size.

 ## Visits and meetings

-{% person cavelan_a %} is visiting {% person cappello_f %} in Chicago for three
+{% person cavelan_a %} visited {% person cappello_f %} in Chicago for three
-months (march-april-may 2016) to initiate this project.
+months (march-april-may 2016) to initiate the project.
 We are working in close collaboration to make progress.

 ## Impact and publications

-None yet.
+The project has submitted a paper to FTXS 2017 and JPDC.

 <!--
 {% comment %}